jrhee17/armeria/xds/docs/DEVELOPER.md

 - **ConfigSource**: Configuration of how xDS resources are fetched.
 - **Stream**: Represents a persistent gRPC stream to a control plane server.

-### The XdsClient API
+### The XdsBootstrap API

-The `XdsClient` is the entry point which stores a xDS `Bootstrap`, and retrieves xDS resources.
+The `XdsBootstrap` is the entry point which stores a xDS `Bootstrap`, and retrieves xDS resources.
 A `Bootstrap` contains information about where to initially fetch resources from.
 New watches will use the control plane server specified.